junxit/us-congress-bills-110/metadata.md

 - 2007-03-29 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 214 - 192 (Roll no. 213).(text: CR H3338)
 - 2007-03-29 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S4223; text as passed Senate: CR S4223)
 - 2007-03-29 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S4223; text as passed Senate: CR S4223)
+- 2007-03-30 — Message on Senate action sent to the House.